TaygaHoshi/tt-project/Lists/List of Rules - Special Actions.md

 	Any melee weapon in main hand.
 **Explanation:**
 	Ignores weapon precision.
 	You gain a (5 + SPD/2) bonus to your movement speed, and you charge your target using your movement speed.
-Then, you attack once with your weapon.
+Then, you perform a basic weapon attack.
 	You receive a -2 penalty to all resistances for 1 round.
 	This penalty increases by 1 for every 5 meters you move after your base movement speed.
-	This action is considered a weapon attack.

 # Dual Strike
 **Activation time:** Full-turn action